altocodenl/tagaway/readme.md

 `State.autotag`: STRING denoting the tag being entered by the user for tagging pictures or searching for an existing tag with which to tag pictures.
 `State.action`: `undefined|'tag'|'untag'|'rotate'`, determines the action currently being displayed on the left part of the `organize` view.
 `State.rotate`: `undefined|90|-90|180`, determines the degrees of rotation for a `rotate` operation.
+`State.refreshQuery`: `undefined|timeout`.
+If there are pending uploads in `State.upload.queue`, this timeout retrieves pics.
+It's executed once per second.
+`State.autoquery`: `undefined|string`, used to search for tags in the query box.

 `Data.pics`: `[...]`; comes from `body.pics` from `POST /query`.
 A `selected` boolean can be added to denote selection of the picture.
 `Data.years`: `[...]`; comes from `body.years` from `POST /query`.